Mpho' Gift Ngoepe

 - High School Rand Park High School

-Ngoepe played for South Africa in the 2006 World Junior Championship.
+Ngoepe litterally grew up on a baseball field: his mother was a clubhouse attendant for the Randburg Mets in Johannesburg, and he shared a tiny room, a converted closet, in the clubhouse itself with her and his two brothers.
+While living conditions were less than ideal, he could practice and play every day and took full advantage of this opportunity, developing into one of the best teenage players in South Africa.
+He played for South Africa in the 2006 World Junior Championship.
 He was the youngest player on the South African national team in the 2007 Baseball World Cup.
 The 17-year-old played all 3 outfield spots and went 1 for 12 with 5 strikeouts and a stolen base.
-After attending the 2008 European Academy, he was signed by scouts Tom Randolph and Jackie Bowen of the Pittsburgh Pirates.
+After attending the 2008 European Academy, thanks to donations from teammates, he was signed by scouts Tom Randolph and Jackie Bowen of the Pittsburgh Pirates.

 Ngoepe was South Africa's star in the 2009 World Baseball Classic, with two triples (both off Elmer Dessens) in five at-bats, a walk, a run and a RBI in two games.
 His OPS was almost triple South Africa's next-best player, Brett Willemburg.
 Despite playing only two games, he tied Jimmy Rollins, Endy Chavez and Gregor Blanco for second in the event in three-baggers, one behind Yoennis Céspedes.
 He then was featured on the cover of the South African edition of Sports Illustrated.
 Ngoepe debuted with the GCL Pirates on June 23, going 2 for 4 against the GCL Yankees.
 He hit .238/.341/.281 that season while playing primarily second base.
 He led the Gulf Coast League in both sacrifice hits (8) and times caught stealing (9).